peterc/trtl/README.md

 ## Description

-Trtl is a simple turtle system inspired by Python's turtle.py.
-It provides simple turtle drawing capabilities in Ruby, even if you're just at an IRb prompt.
-It leans on Tk which is part of MRI 1.9's standard library so in theory it should work 'out of the box' with most MRI 1.9 installs.
+Trtl is a simple 'turtle' system inspired by Python's turtle.py.
+It provides simple turtle drawing capabilities in Ruby, even if you're just at an IRB prompt.
+It leans on Tk (which used to be in Ruby's standard library but is now an external gem).

 ## Usage